 A 401(k) loan is permitted at any time using the accumulated balance of the 401(k) as collateral for the loan.
 The participant can borrow up to either $50,000 or 50% of their account value – whichever is less.

 This loan has to be repaid over an amortization schedule of five years or less, with payment frequency no greater than quarterly.
 The interest rate must be set at a reasonable rate of interest.
-The lowest interest rate permitted to be used for the 401(k) loan is the Prime Rate, as per the Wall Street Journal, which, as of 5/20/2022 is 4.00%.
+The lowest interest rate permitted to be used for the 401(k) loan is the Prime Rate, as per the Wall Street Journal, which is 5.50% as of August 30, 2022.
 If the loan payments are not timely made, the outstanding loan amount would be treated as a taxable distribution subjecting it to tax, plus a 10% early distribution penalty if the plan participant is under the age of 59 1/2.

-How does Interest Work on a 401(k) Plan Loan?
+How does Interest Work on a Solo 401(k) Plan Loan?

 A 401(k) plan loan is a straight-line maximum five-year loan.
 In other words, interest and principal are combined to make up each loan payment.
 For example, a five-year $10,000 loan would have a monthly interest payment of $184.17 for a total of $1,049 interest paid over the course of the five-year loan.